MakeSchool-Tutorials/App-Design-Documents/P00-Getting-Started/content.md

 1. Notes
 1. Makestagram
 >
 Try and choose a app similar to the one you want to make yourself!
 If you want to make a utility app, choose Tip Calculator.
-If you want to make offline app that stores data, choose Notes.
+If you want to make an offline app that stores data, choose Notes.
 If your app will leverage Firebase or other APIs, choose Makestagram.
 >
 > Log into [GitHub](http://github.com) and create a new repository titled after the demo app.
 You can use your completed app repository if you have been using git/SourceTree/GitHub already!
 >